 Then for the original policy you wanted, choose a benefit period to age 65 but opt for the longest elimination period offered.
 This will lower the cost of that policy.
 But you’ll have the supplemental policy to provide benefits until the elimination period on the main policy kicks in.

 The main objective of stacking is to obtain the most comprehensive coverage for the lowest possible cost.
 If it’s costing you more money or minimizing your benefits, then stacking isn’t worth doing.

-Stacked policies are a common strategy used by doctors.
-If your agent proposes a stacking strategy, ask for comparisons on the costs and benefits of single policy to ensure you’re getting the best deal.
+Stacking policies is a common strategy used by doctors.
+If your agent proposes a stacking strategy, ask for comparisons on the costs and benefits of a single policy to ensure you’re getting the best deal.

 Ready to dig deeper?
 Keep reading with: